-Total credits: 120

-Working Days: Semester: 90 Working Hours / Semester: 450

-Continuous Internal Evaluation: 20%; End Semester Examination: 80%
+Courses and Duration of Examinations Total credits: 120 Working Days: Semester: 90 Working Hours / Semester: 450 Continuous Internal Evaluation: 20%; End Semester Examination: 80%

-The objective of the course is to integrate professional courses with B.Com.
-The students who are aspiring for higher studies, both within India and abroad, can get benefitted from the credits they earn by exposing themselves to these programs.
+The objective of the course is to integrate professional courses with B.Com for the students who are aspiring for higher studies both within India and abroad.
+They can get the benefit from the credits they earn by exposing themselves to these programs.

-1. Title of the Programme:

-This Degree shall be called B Com - Model I (Finance and Taxation).
+1. Title of the Programme: This Degree shall be called B Com - Model II (Vocational - Finance and Taxation)